CallMeSH/Yui/README.md

 It implements both a tab bar and a navigation controller-based app architecture.
 This should inspire you for your next project.

 ## Contributing
-Yui’s source code is fairly simple and uses the Objective-C Runtime for now as Swift does not have a concept of lifetime(link to rust doc).
+Yui’s source code is fairly simple and uses the Objective-C Runtime for now as Swift does not have a concept of [lifetime](https://doc.rust-lang.org/1.17.0/book/lifetimes.html).
 We are always looking for better ways to do things.
 If you think you could bring some improvements to make the library better, we would be happy to review your Pull Request or Request For Change!

 ## Work In Progress